grnet/synnefo/docs/admin-guide.rst

-floating-ip-remove             Delete a floating IP queue-inspect                  Inspect the messages of a RabbitMQ queue queue-retry                    Resend messages from Dead Letter queues to original exchanges resource-export-cyclades       Export Cyclades resources in JSON format. service-export-cyclades        Export Cyclades services in JSON format. subnet-create                  Create a subnet subnet-inspect                 Inspect a subnet in DB subnet-list                    List subnets
+floating-ip-remove             Delete a floating IP queue-inspect                  Inspect the messages of a RabbitMQ queue queue-retry                    Resend messages from Dead Letter queues to original exchanges service-export-cyclades        Export Cyclades services and resources in JSON format subnet-create                  Create a subnet subnet-inspect                 Inspect a subnet in DB subnet-list                    List subnets